DuPage County College Expenses Attorneys

 In Illinois, child support does not always end when the children turn 18.
 In some instances, both parents may be required to contribute to the college expenses of the child.
 Most divorce settlements are vague on this issue because post-secondary education is often several years away.
 For this reason, a post-decree modification may be necessary to compel a parent to make such contributions.
 Whichever side of this issue you are on, it is important to have experienced legal counsel in your corner to make sure your rights are protected.

-For over 40 years, Mevorah Law Offices LLC has provided skilled divorce and family law representation to clients throughout the Chicago area.
+For over 40 years, Mevorah & Giglio Law Offices has provided skilled divorce and family law representation to clients throughout the Chicago area.
 We have been highly recognized by our peers for not only our experience and skill, but also our honest, accessible, and down to earth approach.
 We have in-depth knowledge of even the most complex divorce issues as well as several other areas of the law, and our attorneys work closely with our clients to understand their unique needs and develop the most practical and effective solution.
 In cases when college expenses are a concern, we put our experience to work to guide our clients toward a positive resolution in keeping with their interests.

 Child Support and College Expenses